AsaadMe/k3os-lab/README.md

 - server node has `layer=fog` label inside kubernetes. agents will have `layer=edge` label.
 - using v0.21.5-k3s2r1 version of k3os.
 - all needed images for k3s exported to `master-images.tar` and will be imported in post-process phase of packer build but is not present in this git.
+- create `master-images.tar` with `sudo ctr images export master-images.tar [image names]` and then put it beside hcl file or comment provision lines in hcl file related to import images into k3os.
 - `rtc_time_base = UTC` setting in packer config solved kubernetes certificate problem after booted with vagrant.
 - server has static ip = 192.168.1.200 (set in master-config.yml).
 - make sure use `https://<server-ip>:6443` in agent-config.yml for agents.